FindMySchool LogoFindMySchool

 For transport, families should assess the practicalities of the Acocks Green location against the school’s start and finish times, and consider whether after-school clubs, interventions, or fixtures create regular later collections.

-Sixth form outcomes need scrutiny.
-A-level attainment is below England averages on the available measures, so students aiming for highly competitive courses should ask detailed questions about subject-level results and academic support.
+• Sixth form outcomes need scrutiny.
+The current A-level profile is partially suppressed, with the school ranked 2,394th in England and 2,241st overall, so students aiming for highly competitive courses should ask detailed questions about subject-level results and academic support.

 Archbishop Ilsley Catholic School offers a clearly articulated Catholic identity, substantial sporting facilities, and a pastoral model that is explicit and structured.
-GCSE outcomes sit around the broad middle nationally, while the sixth form picture is weaker on headline attainment, despite a destinations mix that includes university, apprenticeships, and a small Oxbridge footprint.
+GCSE outcomes sit around the broad middle nationally on current measures, while the sixth form picture is weaker on headline attainment, with the A-level profile ranked 2,394th in England and 2,241st overall.

 Who it suits: families seeking a faith-shaped secondary in Birmingham with a strong extracurricular spine, clear behaviour systems, and a large-school breadth of opportunity.
 The greatest barrier is getting a place at Year 7 in an oversubscribed year, and sixth form applicants should look closely at subject-level performance before committing.

 The school’s overall judgement is Good, and external evaluation highlights positive relationships, calm classrooms, and effective safeguarding.
-GCSE outcomes sit around the middle range nationally on available measures, while sixth form attainment is weaker relative to England averages, so “good” here is most convincing on ethos, pastoral systems, and breadth, with some academic areas needing sharper consistency.
+GCSE outcomes sit around the middle range nationally on current measures, while sixth form attainment is weaker, with the A-level profile ranked 2,394th in England and 2,241st overall, so “good” here is most convincing on ethos, pastoral systems, and breadth, with some academic areas needing sharper consistency.

 Yes.
 The latest published Year 7 demand data shows significantly more applications than places, with about 3.47 applications per place.
 In practice, that means families should not assume a place is likely without meeting priority criteria and completing all required forms on time.

-For the 2026 to 2027 admissions cycle, applications needed to be made by 31 October 2025, with outcomes issued on 1 March 2026 (or the next working day).
+For Year 7 entry in September 2027 in Birmingham, applications close on 31 October 2026, with offers issued on 1 March 2027.
 Families also need to complete the school’s Catholic Supplementary Information Form by the same deadline.

-The Attainment 8 score is 44.7 and Progress 8 is -0.13, indicating progress slightly below the national benchmark.
-The school’s FindMySchool GCSE ranking places it in line with the middle 35% of schools in England, so parents should see it as a broadly steady performer rather than a high-results outlier.
+The Attainment 8 score is 41.7 and Progress 8 is -0.13, indicating progress slightly below the national benchmark.
+The school’s FindMySchool GCSE ranking places it 2,475th in England and 81st in Birmingham in the 2024-25 / 2025 dataset, so parents should see it as a broadly steady performer rather than a high-results outlier.

 A majority of the most recent leavers cohort progressed to university, and there is a small Oxbridge footprint, with 1 acceptance from 6 applications in the latest measured period.
 Students aiming for the most competitive universities should ask about subject mentoring, EPQ and Core Maths uptake, and how academic support is structured in Year 12 and Year 13.